 What are typical service charges in Gibraltar?

 Service charges vary widely by development.
-GHA estate charges tend to be lower.
-Private mid-range developments typically run £1,000 to £2,500 per year.
+Government-owned estate charges tend to be lower.
+Local listings suggest mid-range private developments typically run £1,000 to £2,500 per year.
 Premium developments with pools, concierge, and gyms can be £3,000 to £4,000 or more annually.
 Always ask for recent service charge accounts before making an offer.

 Can I extend a lease in Gibraltar?